JungleGiu/Javascript1/README.md

-# Javascript 1 - basic Javascript exercises proposed in IT ACADEMY  Front-end itinerary
+# 🌐Javascript 1 - basic Javascript exercises proposed in IT ACADEMY  Front-end itinerary

+## 📓 Introduction
 This project is about basic **Javascript** exercises proposed in IT ACADEMY  Front-end itinerary.
 Exercises are organized by topic, each topic has exercises for three levels of difficulty.
  The topics follow this order: